vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 # Boosting Customer Retention: Product Analysis of Eureka Math Educational Curriculum
 Boosting customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by identifying issues that lead to churn.
-Through sentiment analysis of product reviews for two of their math curriculum products: _Eureka Math_ and _Eureka Math<sup>2</sup>_, we can quantify the success of _Eureka_ products and identify areas for improvement for the Product Management team.
+Through sentiment analysis of product reviews for two of their math curriculum products, _Eureka Math_ and _Eureka Math<sup>2</sup>_, we can quantify their success and identify areas for improvement for the Product Management team.

 _Great Minds_ defines 3 Key Qualities of _Eureka_ products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.

-### Sentiment Analysis of Reviews
+### Sentiment Analysis
-Sentiment Analysis of product reviews was conducted using [NLTK's](https://www.nltk.org/) [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) to.
+Sentiment Analysis of product reviews was conducted using [NLTK's](https://www.nltk.org/) [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment).
 Each product review has a `Positive`, `Neutral`, `Negative`, and `Compound` score.

 - The `Compound` score is a measure of overall sentiment expressed by a review which provides a high-level view of how users feel about a product.
 See [VADERsentiment](https://github.com/cjhutto/vaderSentiment) for more information about scoring.